Pauli-type coupling between spinors and curved spacetime: Introduction

 \section{Introduction}

+Due to its \emph{linear} dependence on the derivatives of the spinor fields, the conventional Dirac Lagrangian is degenerate in the sense that it does not provide a correlation of field derivatives to the canonical conjugate momentum fields.
+This deficiency is lifted if the Dirac Lagrangian is amended by a term proposed by Gasiorowicz~\cite{gasiorowicz66} that is \emph{quadratic} in the derivatives of the spinor fields.
+For dimensional reasons this additional term is necessarily associated with a length parameter $\ell$ and renders the Lagrangian non-degenerate.
+We show in Sect.~\ref{sec:gasi-term} that this merely means to add a surface term to the conventional Dirac Lagrangian, which, consequently, reproduces the free Dirac equation as the $\ell$-terms cancel when setting up the Euler-Lagrange field equations.

+However, after minimally coupling spinor and electromagnetic gauge fields in Sect.~\ref{sec:minimal}, the interacting Lagrangian gives the standard Quantum Electrodynamics (QED) Dirac equation plus an additional interaction term proportional to the length parameter $\ell$.
+In Sect.~\ref{sec:equi} the interacting Dirac-Gasiorowicz Lagrangian is then shown to be, up to surface terms, equivalent to the Pauli Lagrangian~\cite{pauli41}.
+This way, the additional minimal interaction becomes an integral part of QED rather than being an \emph{ad hoc} extension\footnote{See the extensive work by Fabbri~et~al.\ on Dirac theory in Riemann-Cartan spacetimes~\cite{Fabbri:2014wda, Fabbri:2018hhv}.} of the Dirac-Maxwell theory.
+We discuss in Sect.~\ref{sec:bound} the question of renormalization, and also estimate the upper bound of $\ell$ from the currently detected uncertainty of the anomalous magnetic moment of light leptons.

-The Covariant Canonical Gauge theory of Gravity (CCGG)~\cite{struckmeier15,struckmeier17a,struckmeier17b} is a classical field theory, formulated in the De~Donder-Weyl-Hamiltonian formulation.
-CCGG naturally furnishes the canonical transformation formalism, which ensures by construction that the action principle is maintained.
-Gravitation requires both Einstein's ``Principle of General Relativity'' and the ``Equivalence Principle'' to hold.
-The former requires that the action integral must be independent of the choice of the coordinate system (diffeomorphism invariance).
-The latter requires that---at every point of the curved manifold which represents space-time---an inertial system can be attached which is invariant under (orthochronous) Lorentz transformations.
-The Hamiltonian of fermionic matter in curved space-time is made invariant with respect to arbitrary diffeomorphisms by identifying the spin connection coefficients as \emph{gauge fields} with appropriate transformation properties.
-This approach induces the Palatini formalism.
-Hence, there is an \emph{a priori} independence of metric and connection as distinct geometrical objects\footnote{ The proof of concept has been delivered previously for the internal symmetry group SU$(N)$ yielding the Yang-Mills theories~\cite{struckmeier08,struckmeier13}.}.
+In the second part of the paper, Sections \ref{Sec:Spacetime}~-~\ref{Sec:Discussion}, the internal U$(1)$ symmetry leading to electrodynamics is replaced by the symmetry of dynamical spacetimes invoking gravitation.
+Aligning gravitation with Einstein's ``Principle of General Relativity'' requires that the action integral must be independent of the choice of the coordinate system, stipulating diffeomorphism invariance of the curved manifold representing spacetime.
+The Lagrangian of fermionic matter in curved spacetime has thus to be invariant with respect to the symmetry group $\mathrm{SO}(1,3)^+\!\times\mathrm{Diff}(M)$.
+This is achieved by identifying the spin connection coefficients as \emph{gauge fields} with appropriate transformation properties.
+This approach induces the metric-affine (a.k.a.\ Palatini) formalism with an \emph{a priori} independence of metric---represented by vierbeins (tetrads)---and connection as distinct geometrical objects~\cite{vasak23}.
+The symmetry group can easily be extended to include also internal symmetries, e.g.\ U$(1)$ or SU$(N)$\footnote{The proof of concept has in fact been delivered previously for the internal symmetry group SU$(N)$ yielding the Yang-Mills theories~\cite{struckmeier08,struckmeier13}.}.